PythxnBite/epam_Calculator/README.md

-# epam_Calculator
+# EPAM_Calculator

-Calculator using java to demostrate design principles
+Calculator using java to demonstrate design principles